qtechdev/devlog/projects/snake.md

 underlying `WINDOW *` for drop-in use in ncurses functions.
 Again, this is probably unnecessary and for such a simple data structure I could have probably managed the pointer manually.

+## destruction order
+In addition to the `WINDOW *` wrapper, a second class is required to ensure `endwin` is only called **after** all the `window` destructors have been executed.
+This works as the destructor for each object is called (as the leave scope) in the reverse order than that in which they were created.
+As long as the main ncurses wrapper is constructed before any of the windows (which is will be as it is also responsible for calling `initscr`) then it will also be the last to be destructed.